ethereum-optimism/optimism/docs/op-stack/src/docs/understand/explainer.md

 ### Upgrade the Bedrock bridge to be a chain factory

 Bedrock introduced the [SystemConfig contract](https://github.com/ethereum-optimism/optimism/blob/74a63c94d881442b4edd4df6492513e0113eb064/packages/contracts-bedrock/contracts/L1/SystemConfig.sol) which began to define the L2 chain directly with L1 smart contracts.
-This can be extended to put *all information* defining the L2 chain, on-chain.
+This can be extended to put *all information* defining the L2 chain, onchain.
 Including generating a unique chain ID, key configuration values such as block gas limit, etc.

-Once the chain data is entirely on-chain, we can create a factory which deploys the configuration and all other required contracts for each chain.
+Once the chain data is entirely onchain, we can create a factory which deploys the configuration and all other required contracts for each chain.
 This can be extended further by making the contract addresses deterministic with CREATE2, meaning that given a chain config it is possible to determine all bridge addresses associated with that chain.
 This also enables chains to be interacted with without having to deploy their bridge contracts, making (counterfactual) chain deployment virtually free, and allowing chains to inherit standard security properties.

 ### Derive OP Chain data using the chain factory

 [Bedrock introduced L2 chain derivation from an L1 chain](../releases/bedrock/explainer/#block-derivation), where all chain data can be synced based on L1 blocks.
-With the L1 chain factory extending this to put all configuration on-chain, it should become possible for Optimism nodes to sync *any* OP Chain deterministically given a single L1 address plus a connection to L1.
+With the L1 chain factory extending this to put all configuration onchain, it should become possible for Optimism nodes to sync *any* OP Chain deterministically given a single L1 address plus a connection to L1.

 ::: tip 📌